 You can substitute the sweet almond oil with another carrier oil if desired such as grapeseed oil.
 Just be sure it is liquid at room temperature.
 If you are substituting the fractionated coconut oil, choose another liquid at room temperature dry oil for best results.
 Other dry oils I like are rosehip seed oil and hemp seed oil.

 If you using a fragrance oil, weigh out and stir in the fragrance.
 (You can also use an essential oil or essential oil blend of your choice.
 In this case, use .05 oz. of essential oil.)

-Using a measuring spoon, add 1/4 teaspoon of your first mica color to one container of the unicorn balm.
+Using a measuring spoon, add 1/4 teaspoon of your first mica color to one container of the unicorn body butter.
 Stir well to combine.
 Repeat with a 1/4 teaspoon of the next mica color in the second container, and then add 1/4 teaspoon of your third mica color to the last and final container, mixing after each addition.
 (Please note you do not want to use lake dyes for this project.)